 Nutrition Diva: So, obviously, having a package with a lot of air in it (or packaging that doesn’t keep the air OUT) might increase the risk of freezer burn.
 But does the water content of foods come into play?
 Vegetables are very high in water, for example, but meat is relatively low in water.
 Are foods that are high in water more or less susceptible?

-Everyday Einstein: If a food has a higher water content, it has more water to lose before freezer burn makes it inedible.
+Ask Science: If a food has a higher water content, it has more water to lose before freezer burn makes it inedible.
 So, a frozen lasagna is going to be more vulnerable than frozen soup—especially if it’s not well wrapped.
 Similarly, because meat has a lower water content than vegetables, it’s more likely to get freezer burned.
 Given enough time, the ice crystals will eventually find their way out.
 So, different foods will have different freezer shelf lives.

 By minimizing contact with air, we can minimize freezer burn.